Abdulaziz-web-developer/about-me/README.md

 # About Me
 This is HTML , Bootstrap web-page.
 It gives information obut myself.
+I learn this from You Tube channel "Dasturlashni o'rganamiz".